lamastex/TDAOnABrainNetwork/README.md

 # Models
 Running of the scripts can be done by locating and running the script `run_scripts.sh` from the `my_model` folder.
 Options for which model are given upon calling the script.
 ALternatively, to get a run of all 7 models, you can simply run `auto_complete.sh`.

+To run some of the computations for the topological statistics there is a system requirement of RAM > 11gb.